ayodyadsr/PayloadBase/README.md

 ### About PayloadBase

-PayloadBase is a modern payload arsenal for security researchers and bug bounty hunters, focused on real-world exploitation and modern attack surfaces (APIs, GraphQL, mobile, and cloud).
+PayloadBase is a modern payload arsenal for security researchers and bug hunters, focused on real-world exploitation and modern attack surfaces (APIs, GraphQL, mobile, and cloud).

 Unlike traditional wordlists, PayloadBase emphasizes structured payloads, mutation-driven variations, and context-aware fuzzing sets designed for practical testing scenarios.